-Allocation and Distribution of Personnel

-Specialized Assignments

-- 1) The department shall maintain a list of Specialized Assignments.
-Each Specialized Assignment shall be reviewed annually to determine whether the position should be continued.
-The annual review shall include: - a.
-A listing of the department's Specialized Assignments; - b.
-A statement of purpose for each listed assignment; and - c.
+Allocation and Distribution of Personnel Section 01.20 IVC 1 Specialized Assignments 1) The department shall maintain a list of S becialized Assignments Each h Specialized Assignment shall be reviewed annually to 1 6 The annual review shall include: a.
+A listing of the department's Sp ecialized Assignments; b.
+A statement of purpose for each listed assignment; and 1.1 1 1.

+c.
 The evaluation of the initial problem or condition that required the implementation of the Specialized Assignment.